aigoncharov/axios-rest-resource/README.md

 ### Creating custom interceptors

-Here's how you can create an interceptor that logs all requests adn apply it:
+Here's how you can create an interceptor that logs all requests and apply it:

 ```ts
 import { ResourceBuilder } from "axios-rest-resource";